 If you're ready to learn more, start delving into estate planning with a professional — including how wills and trusts work.

-Add Up Costs and Coverage, Then Compare With Other Policies
+Action: Add Up Costs and Coverage, Then Comparison Shop

-Review your insurance, including your coverage, premiums and deductions to make sure you are comparing "apples to apples" when you are looking at different policies.
+Review your current insurance, including your coverage, premiums and deductions and shop around to see if there's a better deal.
 Depending on your situation, this might include:

 An illustration of two tablets that suggest comparison shopping for insurance.